Muguruza, Kvitova, Kontaveit earn straight-sets wins in Doha

-Both of the 2021 Qatar TotalEnergies Open finalists picked up victories in Doha on Monday, as Garbiñe Muguruza of Spain and Petra Kvitova of the Czech Republic earned straight-sets wins.
+Both of last year's Qatar TotalEnergies Open finalists picked up victories in Doha on Monday, as Garbiñe Muguruza of Spain and Petra Kvitova of the Czech Republic earned straight-sets wins.

-No.5 seed Muguruza, last year's runner-up, survived a tough first set against Sorana Cirstea of Romania before easing to a 7-6(4), 6-1 second-round win in an hour and 27 minutes.
+No.5 seed Muguruza, the 2021 runner-up, survived a tough first set against Sorana Cirstea of Romania before easing to a 7-6(4), 6-1 second-round win in an hour and 27 minutes.

+"I feel like I started slow, and she was playing very aggressively since the beginning," Muguruza said afterwards.
+"I had to bring something different, better energy, better game, so I did.
+I’m very happy that I was able to go through this tough match."

 Stat corner: Muguruza improved her win-loss record against 31st-ranked Cirstea to 5-0, and 10-0 in sets.
 One of those victories came at Doha in 2018, and another came in the third round of 2017 Wimbledon, en route to Muguruza's second of her two Grand Slam titles.